thebigcrafter/KygekEatHeal/README.md

 A PocketMine-MP plugin that can heal and feed yourself or other players.
 [BedrockEconomy](https://github.com/cooldogedev/BedrockEconomy) is supported for paid heals and feeds.

+**TIP:** EconomyAPI has been deprecated and perceived as obsolete because of performance reasons.
+BedrockEconomy is currently the preferred replacement of EconomyAPI.
+Therefore, starting from version 2.0.0, KygekEatHeal has started using BedrockEconomy, while also dropping EconomyAPI support.
+If you are interested to migrate to BedrockEconomy, you can use [its database converter](https://github.com/cooldogedev/EconAPIToBE) plugin to get started.

 # Features

 - [BedrockEconomy](https://github.com/cooldogedev/BedrockEconomy) support for paid heals and feeds